victorfyonemoto/install-packages-script/README.md

 # Install Packages Script

 This is a template script that automates the process of installing applications/packages, flatpaks and snaps.
-When running the script, choose the base distribution of your operating system.
+During the script execution choose the base distro of your OS.
 Be aware for possible dependencies.

 ### Usage